 When a person decides to “fall in love” and enter into affection or love-making, they naturally merge as one entity, no matter how much in love or out of love the two may be.
 Even a kiss will merge auras for approximately three days.
 You can read more in my article: That First Kiss.

 Understanding that no matter what, the couple is going to change dramatically is important.

 Usually, the non-emotional being is thinking that it doesn’t want to deal with the repercussions of an overly-reactive emotional lover.
-What they don’t realize is that if they are honest, things tend to fade into soft discussion and understanding, usually, if it is a mature conversation.
-For the emotionally defined expressing what it senses and feels, validating its natural psychic sense, it gains a healthy ability to navigate life.
+What they don’t realize is that if they are honest, things tend to fade into a soft discussion.
+For the emotionally defined expressing what it senses and feels, validating its natural psychic sense, it begins to relax.